TIMOTHY

 yielding information on over 100,000 people.
 This report gives an overview of

-the survey, describes the sample design and methodology used, and discusses the
+the survey, describes the sample design and methods used, and discusses the

 limitations on use of the survey data.
 After providing an overview of the NSAF